cbueche/ZenPacks.ShaneScott.QoS/README.md

     zenoss restart

+If this break down with DB-conflict errors, try to stop zenmodeler and retry.

 The modeling can be debugged on the command-line.
 Be aware that the output is not easy to interpret, as the QoS MIB is complex.

     zenmodeler run -v 10 -d devicename